 Home to over 200 nationalities, Dubai is one of the world’s most diverse megacities.
 Many cultures, languages and behaviors share experiences and infrastructure in this unique melting pot, and government agencies need to create immersive services that take these variables into consideration.

 Dubai has several medical service centers that cater to foreign laborers who must complete annual health check-ups in order to maintain their employment status.
-Many of these expats experience language barriers and are often not used to interacting with government agencies or dealing with official services.
+Many of these expats have a low level of education and experience language barriers.
+They’re often not used to interacting with government agencies or dealing with complex official services.
 Our challenge was to transform the patient experience in an inclusive way, to make sure that the check-up process is easy to understand and navigate – regardless of language proficiency or nationality.

 We believe that as the world becomes smaller, more open and more accessible, designing for diversity as accomplished in Dubai will become a key goal of governments around the world.